Skip to main content

 Two checkboxes extend the filter logic of the project-time report:

-• show department filter as multiple selection allows multiple departments to be filtered at the same time; useful for reports across department clusters
+• Project Times Report: show department filter as multiple selection allows multiple departments to be filtered at the same time, useful for reports across department clusters

 Note: The department filter appears only with the active add-on module Locations & Departments.